Partial differential equations to determine elasto-plastic stress-strain behavior from measured kinematic fields: Governing equations for elasto-plasticity

-The primary additional assumption made is that the elastic component of the constitutive equation is known and invertible, i.e. the function $\bB^e = \bar{\bB^e}(\bT)$ is known.
-This will often the case, for example, many materials are governed by linear elasticity and more complex plastic deformation relationships.
-If the material is homogeneous, the elastic constants can be simply determined using techniques such as ultrasonic testing.
-Alternatively, if it is heterogeneous, the elastic constants can be computed from the initial stage of deformation by solving \cref{eq:systemQ} (assuming the yield stress is finite) \cite{Cameron2021}.
-Once these are determined, one could calculate the stress throughout the much larger elasto-plastic deformation by solving the equations developed in this paper.
-This is true even in cases where the material is heterogeneous, since the elastic constants can be obtained by solving the inverse problem in the simpler case of pure elasticity.
+An assumption is made that the function $\bB^e = f(\bT)$ is known.
+To be clear, we do not assume $\bB^e$ is known, but only the functional form and associated parameters.
+The function may depend on other scalar variables, but these must be known.
+In the case of linear isotropic elasticity, this simply corresponds to knowing the elastic moduli.
+If the material is homogeneous, the elastic constants can be determined using standard techniques such as ultrasonic testing.
+Alternatively, if it is heterogeneous, the elastic constants can be computed from the initial elastic stage of deformation by solving \cref{eq:systemQ} while assuming isotropic elasticity (\cref{ssec:simplifiedequations}).

-One limitation of this assumption may arise when one is considering a macroscopic problem and microscopic damage occurs altering the macroscopic elastic constants \cite{Yeh2003}.
-It is likely possible to introduce a model to account for this, although this would require additional assumptions and material models which are beyond the present scope.
-In addition to damage, other plasticity processes may alter the elastic constants \cite{Cleveland2002}, though these are often not significant.

-We note however, that this assumption does not require linear elasticity, and the approach may find applications in other cases of elasto-plasticity where the elastic behavior is non-linear and known, while the plastic behavior is unknown.
-For example, there may be applications for elastomers \cite{Feichter2007}, or shape memory alloys \cite{Ferdinando1997}.
-However, it is unclear if there are scenarios where one can determine the non-linear elastic component of the constitutive equation at high strains, but where it would still be useful to determine the plastic component using the proposed approach.
+It is further assumed that $\bB^e$ has unique eigenvectors when \bT has unique eigenvectors.
+This is not required by the isotropy and reflective invariance of the function, discussed in \cref{ssec:coaxiality}.
+However, the assumption will almost always be true.
+Indeed, the authors are not aware of any isotropic elasticity models where this assumption can be violated, excepting models that assume no elastic strain (e.g. rigid plasticity or gas flow), and the assumption is not violated in the common cases of isotropic linear elasticity or hyper-elasticity.
+In cases where there is no elastic strain, one can solve the problem using the pure plastic equations presented in \cref{ssec:simplifiedequations}.